Are you ready for some football … food?! Participate in all the fun football festivities with these vegan game-day appetizers and treats.

 Start the football fiesta off right with this Namely Marly recipe for classic seven-layer dip loaded with vegan meat crumbles, black beans, vegan sour cream, vegan cheese, guacamole, olives, and tomatoes.

 Let’s vow to cook with more jackfruit this year!
-Vegan Yoga Life uses the canned variety, with some garlic, onion, and spices added in.
+Vegan Huggs uses the canned variety, with some garlic, onion, and spices added in.
 It’s the perfect recipe for an epic taco.

 Gardein says that its golden fishless filets are the best catch ever, and we couldn’t agree more.
 Add mango slaw to make this dish a tropical treat.